La vida no vale nada

-La vida no vale nada ("Life is Worth Nothing") is a 1955 Mexican film.
-It was written by Luis Alcoriza and Janet Alcoriza, and directed by Rogelio A. González.
+La vida no vale nada ("Life is Worth Nothing") is a 1955 Mexican film written by Luis Alcoriza and Janet Alcoriza and directed by Rogelio A. González and starring Pedro Infante, Rosario Granados and Lilia Prado.

 Plot

 The film tells the story of a depressed, drunk and melancholic man, who wanders aimlessly and meets people who give him the opportunity to demonstrate his human value, but in the end he always escapes or gets depressed because of a sorrow he has inside his heart, but he will try to discover his reason for being in the world, seeing his life in retrospect and thus be able to find his destiny.